dragonflydb/documentation/docs/command-reference/hashes/hsetex.md

 **ACL categories:** @read, @hash, @fast

 **Warning:** Experimental!
-Dragonfly specific.
+Dragonfly-specific.

-Simimar to HSET but adds one or more hash fieds that expire after specified number of seconds.
+Similar to [`HSET`](./hset.md) but adds one or more hash fields that expire after specified number of seconds.
 This command overwrites the values of specified fields that exist in the hash.
 If `key` doesn't exist, a new key holding a hash is created.
-In any case, the ttl is updated according to the latest value and the current clock.
+In any case, the expiration of the field is updated according to the latest value and the current clock.

 ## Return